JoshuaAdams7/JoshuaAdams7.github.io/security_plus.md

 * Allocate time to study each day, even if it’s just an hour.
 You can do this by setting up a timer on your phone or smartwatch so that you’re forced to focus for that length of time.
 * Are you into fitness?
 Kill two birds with one stone by running through your flashcards on your phone during your treadmill time – it works, trust me.

 I spent just under a month working through Jason Dion’s Security+ course, then built out flashcards to use with Anki for memorising common network protocols – I leveraged Copilot.

+Thank you for taking the time to read my post!

 ## Resources